Exerqtor/Voron/Mods/service_rockers/README.md

 # Voron VT & V2 Service rockers
 ## CHANGELOG
+- 29.04.2023: Braces, to help with som sideways stability i've made a couple braces to "pop-in" to the lower rear extrusion that help prop up the service supports.
 - 20.04.2023: Tweaked the logo a bit so it's more pronounced and the MM prints better.
 - 18.04.2023: Initial release.